taneltorn/setoalt/README.md

 ```shell
 docker-compose build
 ```
-This creates the Docker images and also takes care of the initial database setup by creating the necessary tables.
-It inserts some example data to the database, but most importantly it creates an admin user that the application requires for user management.
+This creates the Docker images and also takes care of the initial database setup by running the scripts listed above.

 #### Build Docker containers
 ```shell